Malware protection: Excellent

 The cheapest paid program, Bitdefender Antivirus Plus, offers a lot for its price.
 It includes Bitdefender's Network Threat scanner, a file shredder, an unlimited (but Windows-only) password manager, the company's Safepay hardened browser and an anti-tracking feature.

 Yearly subscriptions range from $40 for one PC to $80 for 10 PCs, although steep discounts are frequently available.
+It's worth checking our Bitdefender coupon codes to see if we can help you save on your monthly fees.

 The next step up, Bitdefender Internet Security, is again only for Windows machines; yearly costs range from $60 for one PC to $90 for 10.
 It adds a two-way firewall, parental controls and dedicated webcam and microphone protection.
 The file-encryption feature has been dropped for 2021.